-7. Two major reprts now presenting conflicting information regarding estrogen and breast cancer.
+7. Two major reports now presenting conflicting information regarding estrogen and breast cancer.
 These studies found that women on estrogen reduced their risk of breast cancer 20%.
-This is contary to most everything traditional doctors are telling you.
+This is contrary to most everything traditional doctors are telling you.

 8. Reduction in insomnia, which leads to improvement in energy.